xyfJASON/diffusion-models-pytorch/README.md

 Interesting facts observed:

 - DDPM (fixed-large) performs better than DDPM (fixed-small) with 1000 steps, but degrades drastically as the number of steps decreases.
 If you check on the samples from DDPM (fixed-large) (<= 100 steps), you'll find that they still contain noticeable noises.
-- DDPM (fixed-small) and DDIM (eta=1) are theoretically the same, and indeed, their curves are very close, especially in the FID case.